soderlind/wp-loupe/README.md

 ## Features

-- [x] Search index is updated automatically when a post or page is updated.
+- [x] Search index is updated automatically when a post or page is created or updated.
 - [x] Typo-tolerant (based on the State Set Index Algorithm and Levenshtein)
 - [x] Supports phrase search using `"` quotation marks
 - [x] Supports stemming